The 50/50 Partnership That Cost Me $80K in Opportunity (And the 3-Week Vetting Protocol I Run Before Any Deal)

 Here’s how I fixed it.
 Not theory—the exact partnership vetting protocol I now use before committing to any collaboration.

-Move 1: The Pre-Partnership Alignment Test (Before Commitment)
+Move 1: Pre-Partnership Alignment Test To Screen 50/50 Partners In 2 Weeks

 I built a 2-week test that costs zero dollars and prevents $80K partnership mistakes.